To build a demand gen engine, and drive brand awareness, Content Marketing is no longer optional.

-A Fractional Chief Marketing Officer (CMO) is an outsourced marketing executive who performs the function of a CMO without your company having to commit to a full-time in-house one.
-They come armed with the speed, knowledge and experience leading several marketing teams of the right size, and growth-stage to drive the results a company needs.
+A fractional chief marketing officer (CMO) is an outsourced marketing executive who performs the function of a CMO without your company having to commit to a full-time, in-house marketing leader.
+They come armed with the speed, knowledge, and experience to lead several marketing teams of the right size and growth stage to drive the results your company needs.

-Just like any CMO, Fractional CMOs are responsible for all of marketing in an organization––including managing stakeholders, the marketing team itself, and even third party contractors.
-Fractional CMOs are typically responsible for the following:
+Just like any CMO, fractional CMOs are responsible for all of the marketing in an organization––including managing stakeholders, the marketing team itself, and even third-party contractors. fractional CMOs are typically responsible for the following:

 - Leading the marketing team

 - Optimizing and improving clients’ online presence

 - Building the marketing & sales automation infrastructure